Daniel-R-ci/msp3/staticfiles/readme/README_validation.md

 ![Validation of albums view](validation_albums.png)

-Frankly, this has been left because I (Daniel) does not understand why it is shown here and not in the home view when they have a similar placement.
+Frankly, this has been left because we (student Daniel Rydell and mentor Spencer Barriball) does not understand why it is shown here and not in the home view when they have a similar placement.
 Since it is a warning, it has been left and placed in project backlog to be reviewed in more detail if project is taken up again.

 **Album view**